Nepal travel information …

 Getting to Nepal via road requires a border crossing from India.
 The points available for the crossing are Raxaul-Birgunj Crossing, Sunauli-Bhairawa Crossing, Siliguri-Kakarbhitta Crossing, and Banbasa-Mahendranagar Crossing.
 The only cargo and passenger train to get to Nepal operates between Sirsiya to the Indian town of Raxaul.

 - Popular Destinations to visit

 Similarly, Sarangkot for paragliding, The Last Resort for bungee jumping, and Mustang for motorcycle tours are great as well.
-Chitwan National Park, Bardia National Par, Koshi Tappu Wildlife Reserve, and Shuklaphanta Wildlife Reserve are great escape to witness the richness of the country in terms of wildlife and vegetation.
-Kathmandu and Pokhara are excellent destinations to chill and relax as well.
+Chitwan National Park, Bardia National Park, Koshi Tappu Wildlife Reserve, and Shuklaphanta Wildlife Reserve are great escapes to witness the richness of the country in terms of wildlife and vegetation.
+Kathmandu and Pokhara are excellent destinations to chill and relax in as well.

 - Things to do in Nepal

 Nepal is one of the best and most popular trekking destinations in the world.
 Needless to mention, the country offers a wide range of trekking route diversity along some of the most remote villages and the highest mountain ranges.
 Some of the most popular treks are Everest Base Camp Trek, Annapurna Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit Trek, Langtang Valley Trek, Ghorepani Poon Hill Trek, Upper Mustang Trek, and many more.